lulav/LRS_Documentation/docs_data_analysis_versioned_docs/version-v0.7.17/error_analysis/regression.md

 description: 'Regression'
 ---
 # Regression
 Different input parameters may vary the output, and to predict how the parameter affects the result, regressions are used.
-By now, three methods of regression are supported: polinomial regression ('poly'), simple neural net regression ('neural_net') and gaussian mixture model ('gmm').
+By now, three methods of regression are supported: polynomial regression ('poly'), simple neural net regression ('neural_net') and gaussian mixture model ('gmm').
 To apply regression analysis, we need to construct [**CitrosDataArray**](../documentation/error_analysis/citros_data_array.md#citros_data_analysis.error_analysis.citros_data_array.CitrosDataArray) object, that stores [**CitrosData**](statistics.md#citrosdata-object) objects with different input parameters.

 ```python
 >>> db_array = analysis.CitrosDataArray()